SharinaS/Cloud-Engineering-Fundamentals/databases.md

 **Key value pairs** are your fields / columns.

-Allows you to add as many different columns as you like, unlike relational DBs, which require consistency across all the records.
+* Allows you to add as many different columns as you like, unlike relational DBs, which require consistency across all the records.
 This is b/c non-relational DBs are set up like JSON.

 Non-relational databases are NoSQL services.

-AWS NoSQL Database:

-* DynamoDB
+AWS' NoSQL Database is DynamoDB

 ## DynamoDB